top of page

 TO ROUTINE OR NOT TO ROUTINE

-Years later, when I became self-employed, I discovered that having a daily routine was essential to my well-being, mental health, and my productivity, as well as that of the business itself.
+Years later, when I became self-employed, I discovered that having a daily routine was essential to my well-being, mental health, and productivity, as well as that of the business itself.
 In late March, when the UK went into lockdown, the threat of that routine being destroyed put fear into me.

 LOCKDOWN

-When lockdown came into effect, I immediately lost 5 regular students and 3 who were about to start, all declining the use of online music lessons for various reasons.
+When lockdown came into effect, I immediately lost five regular students and three who were about to start, all declining the use of online music lessons for various reasons.
 I began panicking about the rest of my music students but they, thankfully, welcomed the use of online music lessons.
 The big part of my routine however, my trips to Bristol, were no longer possible, meaning I was officially working from home and no longer able to have music students come to the house either.

 A few weeks into lockdown, I had managed to settle into a new and regular routine.
 This changed slightly when schools reopened, then when people were encouraged to go back to the office, and again when university started up a few weeks ago.